Our vision for Mathematics: Curriculum implementation

 Mathematics is at the core of our curriculum and it is through our teaching in this subject that pupils learn crucial life skills, including resilience and problem solving.
+They also have opportunities to lead, teach, support and mentor each other.
 Based on the new National Curriculum and a model by the White Rose Maths Hub, we are ensuring children gain an in-depth understanding of maths by teaching fluency, reasoning and problem solving on the children's journey to mastery of the curriculum.
 Depth not acceleration...
 The old curriculum, measured in terms of levels, encouraged undue pace.
 Children were accelerated onto more complex concepts before really mastering earlier ones.
 The new curriculum, and the teaching of Maths at Langrish, encourages the study of fewer skills in greater depth, with a focus on the application of the skill in different scenarios.
 This is what we call mastery.
 Teaching methods in maths today are very different to how many adults were taught.
-Now we try to help the children understand 'why' rather that just telling them 'how'.
-In this way, the children will be much better placed to apply their learning in variety of situations.
+Now we try to help the children understand 'why', rather that just telling them 'how'.
+In this way, the children will be much better placed to apply their learning in a variety of situations.

 The journey to Mastery

 There are three elements that are critical on the journey towards mastery that we aim to develop in our children -Fluency, Reasoning and Problem Solving.
 Without one, the next cannot follow and it is only by developing these three skills that children can move towards mastery.
+To structure each lesson, we ask the children a learning question, which the children are challenged to answer through teacher-led input and independent activities.
 Each of the daily maths lessons are differentiated through variation and challenge.
 The children are encouraged to self-assess their confidence and to choose an appropriate rating level of challenge for themselves, thereby accessing the same objective, or answering the learning question, at an appropriate level.

 Fluency, Reasoning and Problem Solving